 What's good about whole life insurance?

 Whole life insurance lasts for your entire lifetime.
-As long as you keep paying the premium, your whole life insurance policy will stay in force.
+As long as you keep paying the premium, your whole life insurance policy stays in force.

 Some of your premium goes into a tax-deferred savings account with interest.
 Like all insurance products, your premium goes to the insurance company to help spread out financial risk among a large group of people.
 However, what makes cash value life insurance products like whole life insurance unique is that some of your premium is being set aside into a savings account, which your life insurance company will deposit dividends into as an interest payment.